 Once inhaled, the rhinovirus attaches itself to the cells inside the nasal passages.
-It then begins to replicate itself, spreading more virus particles throughout the upper respiratory tract.
+It then replicates itself, spreading more virus particles throughout the upper respiratory tract.

+However, this does not confirm that lower outside temperatures increase the risk of rhinovirus infection.
 Most research on rhinoviruses has primarily focused on examining how differences in body temperature affect the virus’s ability to reproduce.
-However, more recent research is focusing on environmental factors that may increase a person’s risk of developing a rhinovirus infection.

-In the same study, researchers found that the majority of infections occurred in temperatures at zero (32°F) and below.
+In the same study, researchers found that most infections occurred in temperatures at zero (32°F) and below.

 Many researchers believe that exposure to cold weather can adversely affect a person’s immune response, making it harder for the body to fight off infections.
 Reasons for this may include:

-- Reduced vitamin D levels.
-During the winter months, many people get less vitamin D due to reduced sun exposure.
+- Reduced vitamin D levels: During the winter, many people get less vitamin D due to reduced sun exposure.
+Vitamin D plays an

 2015 studyfound that exposing airway cells taken from mice to lower temperatures decreased the immune response of the cells against a mouse-adapted rhinovirus.

-- Blood vessel narrowing.
-Breathing in cold and dry air causes the blood vessels in the upper respiratory tract to narrow to conserve heat.
-This may prevent white blood cells from reaching the mucous membrane, making it harder for the body to fight off germs.
+- Blood vessel narrowing: Breathing in cold and dry air causes the blood vessels in the upper respiratory tract to narrow to conserve heat.
+This may prevent white blood cells from reaching the mucous membrane, making it harder for the body to fight germs.

 Some ways to avoid getting sick during the winter include:

 - ensure adequate nutrition to include vitamins and minerals from fruits and vegetables